MirinkaKotze/Movie-Search/README.md

 # Movie-Search
 Beetroot Academy - Lesson 33

+Movie Search is a web page that allows you to search any movie!
+When opening the page the user can only see an input form for putting in the name (or part of the name) and choosing the type (movie, series, episode).

+After the user puts in the data and clicks Search, all movies / series or episodes are displayed below the search form based on the search.
+If there is no match for the given parameters, {No breeds found for your search.
+Please try again!} will be displayed.

 1. Execute a web page for movie search.
 When opening the page, a user can only see an input form for putting in the name (or part of the name) and choosing the type (movie, series, episode).

 2. After the user puts in the data and clicks Search, it is necessary to send a corresponding query to an API resource OMDB (http://www.omdbapi.com/) using AJAX.